NIEA Pollution Prevention Team

 - a Prohibition Notice to deal with pollution emergencies (Article 15 of Water (NI) Order 1999)

 - an Anti-Pollution Works Notice (Article 17 of Water (NI) Order 1999) (Link to Consultation paper)

 - a Court Order (Article 7(4) of Water (NI) Order 1999)

-For advice on specific pollution prevention issues please view our publications section or contact us to arrange a site meeting with our field staff, or ourselves.
+For advice on specific pollution prevention issues please refer to Guidance for Pollution Prevention (GPPs) or contact the Pollution Prevention Team by emailing email@example.com to arrange a site meeting.

 It is well worth spending some time and money to prevent water pollution from occurring as it is an offence to cause pollution, either deliberately or accidentally.

-In addition to any fine a court may impose, a person found guilty of causing pollution;
+In addition to any fine a court may impose, a person found guilty of causing pollution may;

-- may have to pay for analysis and court costs
+- Have to pay for analysis and court costs;

-- may be liable for the cost of clean-up operations, which can easily run into tens of thousands of pounds
+- Be liable for the cost of clean-up operations, which can easily run into tens of thousands of pounds and;

-- may have to pay compensation to angling clubs if a fish kill occurs
+- Have to pay compensation to angling clubs if a fish kill occurs.

 Finally, the negative publicity accompanying a pollution incident will often damage a company's image due to society's increasing environmental awareness.